 - Eddie Guerrero vs Chyna (defending champion) vs Kurt Angle for the Intercontinental Championship in 2000.
 Angle knocked Chyna down with the belt, Eddie suplexed Angle out of the ring, and then went to check on Chyna to make sure she was alright.
-In the process, he accidentally pinned her, winning the Intercontinental championship from her.
+In the process, he accidentally pinned her, winning the Intercontinental Championship from her.
 After the match, he explained himself and was as shocked as she was.
 Chyna apparently forgave him, and they hugged... except the camera revealed an excellent smirk on Eddie's face behind Chyna's back.
-Seems he's not so upset about winning the championship after all.
+Seems he wasn't so upset about winning the championship after all.

 - Oddly subverted in Ruby Quest, which would seem to be asking for this kind of thing.
 At the end of the first day, Ruby and Tom are united for the first time and give each other a badly needed hug.
 Then Tom opens his eyes... and, well, he opens his eyes.
 He has to open them sometime, right?

 - After reading the story to its very conclusion, and re-reading to this point, there are three probable reasons for this seemingly out-of-place dramatic moment: Perhaps he is feeling the first effects of the arsenic-laden fish.
 Perhaps he is vaguely aware, despite the amnesia, that he is hugging the person who once killed him.
 Perhaps he never had amnesia, is acutely aware that she has amnesia, and is biding his time until he gets out of his cell and the Metal Glen, and away from that maniac Red.
 Admittedly, his later reactions seem genuine enough to preclude that last option, but the penultimate panel remains ambiguous...